 MIDI cables do not transmit any audio information or sound.
-Rather, they are used to send information about a musical performance – mainly what keys to play and how hard to play them.
+Rather, they send information about a musical performance – mainly what keys to play and how hard to play them.

 Although USB cables have become popular as an alternative, MIDI cables are still used for various applications today.
 It’s a reliable protocol that is still relevant nearly 40 years on.

 MIDI is also becoming a common control protocol for use with some digital guitar processors.
 One of the biggest benefits of MIDI is that it can send up to 16 different channels of information through a single cable.